Creative Animation Application Call

 - The creator/animator identified should not currently be working in IP generation and should not be a principal of the company;

-- The applicant company must be willing to engage in a formal option agreement with the creator/animator regarding the project;
+- If an award is made the applicant company must engage in a formal option agreement with the creator/animator regarding the project;

 - If the project is based on existing work then the company needs to have the rights to develop it;